 Gmail is easily one of the most popular services to have ever existed on the internet.
-If you are someone who relies on sending and replying to emails a lot but has been unhappy with Gmail, this guide is just the one you’re looking for.
-Read on to discover some of the best Gmail alternatives in 2021 that you can use to send and receive emails.
+If you rely on sending and replying to emails but have been unhappy with Gmail, this guide is just the one you’re looking for.
+Read on to discover some of the best Gmail alternatives in 2023 that you can use to send and receive emails.

 Gmail is also quite popular thanks to its integration with Google’s other suite of apps such as Docs, Sheets, Drive, Meet, and more.
 Moreover, most organizations prefer using Gmail since it comes in the package of the Google Workspace bundle.